Vince Lombardi: 1959

 The Green Bay Packers, with six future Hall of Famers on the roster in 1958, finished at 1–10–1 under head coach Ray McLean, the worst record in Packers history.
 The players were dispirited, the Packers shareholders were disheartened, and the Green Bay community was enraged.
-The angst in Green Bay extended to the NFL as a whole, as the financial viability and the very existence of the Green Bay Packer franchise were in jeopardy.
+The angst in Green Bay extended to the NFL as a whole, as the financial viability and the very existence of the Packer franchise were in jeopardy.
 On February 2, 1959, following intense lobbying on Lombardi's behalf by Jack Vainisi, the team's personnel director, Lombardi accepted the position of head coach and general manager of the Packers.
-He demanded and gained full control over the football operations of the community-owned franchise, leaving no doubt of this when he told the franchise's executive committee, "I want it understood that I am in complete command here."
+He demanded and gained full control over the football operations of the community-owned franchise, a level of authority no coach had held since the departure of team co-founder Curly Lambeau after the 1949 season.
+He left no doubt of this when he told the franchise's executive committee, "I want it understood that I am in complete command here."

-Lombardi's assertion of "complete command" applied to the players as well.
+Lombardi's assertion of "complete command" over the team applied to the players as well.
 For his first training camp, he instituted harsh regimens and demanded absolute dedication and effort from his players.
-The Packers immediately improved in 1959 to 7–5, and rookie head coach Lombardi was named Coach of the Year.
+The Packers immediately improved in 1959 to 7–5, winning as many games as they had won in the previous three seasons combined.
+Rookie head coach Lombardi was named Coach of the Year.
 The fans appreciated what Lombardi was trying to do and responded by purchasing all the tickets for every home game during the 1960 season.
 Every Packers home game—preseason, regular season and playoffs—has been sold out ever since then.